whitep4nth3r/thingoftheday/README.md

 ## Step 4: Configure your credentials in this repository

-- Open up `./setup/contentful-export.json` and replace all instances of SPACE_ID with your new Space ID.
 - Add your Space ID and access token to `./setup/credentials.js`

 ___